cakenggt/god-view/README.md

 Any React element in the Controls should be able to affect someting fundamental about the app, such as adding a heatmap or determining how many rows will be downloaded from the server.
 These elements benefit from getting `addMapReady` in their props, as any function submitted to that method will be run once the global `google` variable is ready and the `map` instance is created.
 Additionally, when modifying the polygon, it helps to get `setPoly` as a prop, as that lets you pass in a list of `google.LatLng` objects as the coordinates of the polygon.

+These are the signatures for the above methods:
+* `addMapReady(function(map))` This takes in a function which takes in a single map instance.
+* `setPoly(Array<google.LatLng>)` This sets the polygon on the map with the array of `google.LatLng` as the single parameter.

 ### Filters

 Any react elements which filter down the returned dataset from the server should be in the filters section.
 You should give these elements the `setFilter` method, as any function you give to this method will be used for `Array.filter` on the returned results.
-Additionally, you **must** include the prop `filterKey`, which is the key that that component's filter function is stored under.
+Additionally, you **must** include a key, which is the key that that component's filter function is stored under.
 Thus, it is safe to call `setFilter` more than once for a filter Component, for example, when you are changing which times should be displayed.

+Here is the signature for the above method:
+* `setFilter(string, function)` The string is the key for this component, which allows you to update the filter later.
+The function will be used for `Array.filter` and must follow that same convention.
+[Here is a link to the documentation for Array.filter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter)

 ## Design